dave2k77/lrdbenchmark/docs/tutorials/tutorial_01_synthetic_data.rst

 that are far apart in time are still correlated.
 This notebook covers:

 1. **Theoretical Background**: Understanding LRD and the Hurst parameter
-2. **Data Models**: All available stochastic processes in LRDBenchmark
+2. **Data Models**: All available stochastic processes in lrdbenchmark
 3. **Visualisation**: Comprehensive plots and analysis
 4. **Quality Assessment**: Statistical validation of generated data